carpentries-incubator/reproducible-publications-quarto/_episodes/03-Collaboration/01-github.md

 if the output shows the line `Personal access token for 'https://github.com': '<discovered>'`

-then you know you've succeeded in connecting RStuido with Github.
+then you know you've succeeded in connecting RStudio with Github.

 Note that if you use several computers/servers, you will have to do those steps again on each machine.